DorianDepriester/Wicksell-py/JOSS/paper.md

 $$E=\int_0^\infty Rf(R)\mathrm{d}R$$

+The most widely used technique to *unfold* a given distribution of apparent radii is the so-called Saltykov technique [@Slatikov:1967].
+This method uses a finite histogram (bins) then uses \autoref{eq:Wicksell} to get the unfolded histogram. @Lopez-Sanchez:2018 has proposed a tool to automatically fit a continuous distribution (e.g. lognormal) on the unfolded histogram.

 # Implementation
 A Python subclass of the `scipy.stats.rv_continuous` module [@Virtanen:2020] have been developped so that the user can easily compute the Wicksell transform of any kind of continuous distribution.
-The numerical compution of the Wicksell transform \autoref{eq:Wicksell} works on the constant-quantile histogram decomposition [@Depriester:2021] and takes advantage mathematical developpments made in an earlier work [@Depriester:2019].
+The numerical computation of the Wicksell transform \autoref{eq:Wicksell} works on the constant-quantile histogram decomposition [@Depriester:2021] and takes advantage mathematical developpments made in an earlier work [@Depriester:2019].
+Hence, this allows to easily fit a continuous distribution on the unfolded distribution (through the `scipy.stats.rv_continuous.fit` inherited method).